freespace/simplekml/README.txt

-**simplekml** is a python package which enables you to generate KML with as little effort as possible.
+**SIMPLEKML** is a python package which enables you to generate KML with as little effort as possible.

 Visit http://pypi.python.org/pypi/simplekml/ to download the latest version.